Project 18-class destroyer

-The Next Generation Destroyers (NGD), also referred to as Project-18 destroyer (P-18), are a class of planned stealth guided-missile destroyers to be built for the Indian Navy (IN).
+The Project 18A destroyer, also referred to as Next Generation Destroyers (NGD), are a class of planned stealth guided-missile destroyers to be built for the Indian Navy (IN).
 The class will be a follow-on for Visakhapatnam-class destroyer which is in service.
 The class is a part of Next Generation series of future frontline surface combatants of the Indian Navy which includes the Project 17B-class frigate or Next Generation Frigates (NGF) and the Next Generation Corvettes (NGC).

 History

 Background

-In December 2023, the Vice Chief of Naval Staff, Vice Admiral Sanjay Jasjit Singh revealed that a class of advanced Next Generation Destroyers (NGD) or Project 18 destroyers is being designed by the Warship Design Bureau (WDB).
+In December 2023, the then Vice Chief of Naval Staff, Vice Admiral Sanjay Jasjit Singh revealed that a class of advanced Next Generation Destroyers (NGD) or Project 18 destroyers is being designed by the Warship Design Bureau (WDB).
 As of then, the design and contract signing for construction was expected to be completed by 5 years.
 The delivery was to be completed within 5-10 years of contract signing.
-The ships will have a standard displacement of 10000-13000 tonnes.
+The ships will have a standard displacement of 10,000 tonnes.
 The leading contenders for the deal were Mazagon Dock Shipbuilders (MDL) and Garden Reach Shipbuilders & Engineers (GRSE).
-The project, worth over $10 billion, includes a total of around 8 ships are to be built in two phases.
+The project, worth over $10 billion, includes a total of around 10-12 ships are to be built in two phases.
 MDL has also floated a tender to construct a floating dry dock near Nhava Sheva port for ₹3000 crore in 2022.
 This will assist them for the construction of these warships.
 Reports also suggested that the ships will feature an indigenous S-band primary fire control radar developed by DRDO.
 This will replace EL/M-2248 MF-STAR radars used on previous ships like Kolkata-class and Visakhapatnam-class destroyer.
 They will also feature advanced indigenous weapon systems and an integrated electric propulsion (IEP).

-The Request for Proposal (RfP) for the destroyers are expected to be released in 2025–26.